7 Days Round trip

 The airport is just outside Bilbao.
 After having picked up your rental car, drive to your hotel where you will stay for one night.

 We suggest you stay in the old town, Casco viejo.
-It is really nice and close to everything you want to see.
+It is really nice and close to everything there is to see in Bilbao.
 There is also a large parking by the Guggenheim museum which is quite easy to find if you check for the signs posted all along the way after arriving in Bilbao.

 After checking in at your hotel, walk a few kilometres along the river Estuary of Bilbao to the Guggenheim museum that was designed by Frank Gehry and opened in 1997.
 The museum´s facade is of bending titanium, limestone and glass.
 Amazing!